 A broken hot water unit is one of the few household items that can cause headaches if left unattended.
-Whilst they are often not thought about until it is too late, it is important to maintain them to avoid such issues.
+Whilst they are often not thought about until it is too late, it is important to maintain hot water units to avoid such issues.

 Sometimes, units may only need servicing to get it back to working order.
 But like most things, eventually all hot water units break down and need replacing.

 Unsurprisingly, many homeowners struggle to identify the difference between a hot water unit that needs repairing and one that needs replacing.
 Fortunately, the team here at RTL Plumbing are here to help!

 We’ve put together an in-depth guide to help you identify when your hot water unit may be nearing its end.
 The best time to start checking your hot water unit is when it starts to play up.
 Regularly checking on the following factors will help you decide when it is time to replace the unit.

 HOT WATER UNIT AGE

 Generally, hot water units have a life span of around 8 to 12 years.
 If you still have your manufacturers guide on-hand, you will more than likely get a proper indication of its life expectancy.
 If your hot water system is older and is beginning to have trouble, it’s probably best to look at other hot water units.
 RTL Plumbing can not only install, but also advise you on the right size hot water unit for your home.

 Sometimes, hot water unit records may be absent (especially true if you are living in an older property).
 If this is the case and your hot water system is playing up, get your plumber to inspect.